Kroniclez/Kroniclez-Chai/README.md

 # Kroniclez-Chai
 The Nightmare Begins..
-For the dark is scary and full of Errors
+For the Night is Dark and full of Errors